Samantha Marinello, PHD, MS

 About

 Dr. Samantha (Sam) Marinello has experience in policy evaluation, biostatistics, and econometrics.
-Her prior education includes an MS in Biostatistics from the University of Illinois Chicago and a BA in Mathematical Economics from Colorado College.
+Her education includes a PhD in Health Policy and MS in Biostatistics from the University of Illinois Chicago and a BA in Mathematical Economics from Colorado College.
 She is interested in studying the effectiveness, differential impacts, and unintended consequences of public health policies that aim to improve health behaviors.

 Currently, Sam is working on a U.S. Food Policy Evaluation project assessing local, state, and federal policies that aim to improve population nutrition by altering food environments and changing dietary behavior.
-During her PhD program, she has worked on a large-scale project evaluating sugar-sweetened beverage taxes in the U.S. .
-Her dissertation research examines the health impacts of commercial recreational cannabis markets as well as social media activity of recreational dispensaries.
+She also teaches Healthcare Data Analytics, a course for students in the Master of Healthcare Administration program.
+As a PhD student, she has worked on a large-scale project evaluating sugar-sweetened beverage taxes in the U.S. Her dissertation research examined the health impacts of commercial recreational cannabis markets as well as social media activity of recreational dispensaries.

-Prior to beginning her doctoral studies, Ms. Marinello worked as a healthcare management consultant and a research assistant for multiple NIH-funded studies.
+Prior to beginning her doctoral studies, Sam worked as a healthcare management consultant and a research assistant for multiple NIH-funded studies.
 Additionally, she was a Teaching Assistant at the ICPSR Summer Program in Quantitative Methods for a course on longitudinal data analysis.

 Selected Publications